hectooooo/CoreX-Grabber/README.md

 ### Prerequisites
-A Python IDE
+A Python
-A Discord webhook(eg. https://discord.com/api/webhooks/1444121594686341141/e6AGsYfd1q66wnazh7FIOHpcfJjzWHpE8dH735HHrIBy8LIu6eAH8qQMucZvkUnMCiat)
+A Discord webhook

 ### Installation